bwharrisUIC/osss-challenge/README.md

 The Contact Us page must include a form that can successfully POST to [https://aes.uic.edu/challenge/contact-form-data.php](https://aes.uic.edu/challenge/contact-form-data.php).
 A copy of the logic (PHP) used by the form processing script can be found in the [php](php/) directory of the repository.
 The data submitted will be logged to the server and displayed on the page you are POSTing to. **NOTE:** Your form must include a hidden input named `key` which is a assigned the value of the key provided to you in the instruction email.

 ##Submitting Work
-To submit your work, please push your changes to the master branch of the repository you cloned from.
-Submit as many times as needed, but only your last commit will be reviewed.
+To submit your work, create a ZIP of your work and submit it to aes_webmaster@uic.edu.
 All work must be submitted by **11:59:59pm** on March 24th, 2019 for fullest consideration.
 If you experience any difficulty, please send an email to [aes_webmaster@uic.edu](aes_webmaster@uic.edu) .

 ##Resources
 https://getbootstrap.com/